divyadhimaan/lld-playground/code/src/atmSystem/atmSystem.md

 - `User`: Represents a bank customer with attributes such as user ID, name, card number, and PIN.
 - `Card`: Represents a bank card with attributes such as card number, expiration date, and associated user ID.
 - `Account`: Represents a bank account with attributes such as account number, balance, and account type
-- `ATM`: Represents the ATM machine with attributes such as ATM ID, location, and cash dispenser.
+- `ATMService`: Represents the ATM machine with attributes such as ATM ID, location, and cash dispenser.
 - `Transaction`: Represents a transaction with attributes such as transaction ID, type (withdrawal, deposit, inquiry), amount, date, and status.
 - `BankService`: Represents the backend service that interacts with the bank's systems for account validation and transaction processing.
 - `UserInterface`: Represents the user interface of the ATM for user interactions.